 What is the HomePod Mini release date?

-The HomePod Mini will start shipping from 16th November here in the UK, just in time for Black Friday.
+The HomePod Mini will start shipping from 16th November here in the UK.

 Just check the delivery date before you buy as the dates (as with most items in second lockdown) look like they've been pushed back into December.

 More like this